TrueBlocks/trueblocks-docs/content/blog/2021/047-running-against-mutliple-rpc-endpoints.md

 ## Preliminaries

-The first thing to understand is that the TrueBlocks core runs against a local configuration file stored in your $HOME folder called `$HOME/.quickBlocks/quickBlocks.toml`.
+The first thing to understand is that the TrueBlocks core runs against a local configuration file stored in your $HOME folder called `$HOME/.local/share/TrueBlocks/trueBlocks.toml`.
 It's an almost ridiculously simple file.

 The file gets created and populated with default values the first time you build TrueBlocks.
-When you do `cmake ../src` and then `make` in the build folder of the TrueBlocks repo, you can look inside the file `$HOME/.quickBlocks/quickBlocks.toml`.
+When you do `cmake ../src` and then `make` in the build folder of the TrueBlocks repo, you can look inside the file `$HOME/.local/share/trueblocks/trueBlocks.toml`.

 You will see something like this:

 ```[toml]
 [settings]
 rpcProvider = "http://localhost:8545"
-cachePath = "~/.quickBlocks/cache"
+cachePath = "~/.local/share/trueblocks/trueBlocks/cache/mainnet/"
 ```

 or something similar.
 This is a standard TOML with a heading or group for each set of unique keys and key / value pairs defining the options.
-While each tool and application in TrueBlocks has its own configuration file, the main options are stored in the `quickBlocks.toml` file.
+While each tool and application in TrueBlocks has its own configuration file, the main options are stored in the `trueBlocks.toml` file.
 See the documentation for more information.

 ## Customizing the RPC Endpoint